The city is defining "resources" into three main action areas-- materials, water and food.

 Goal: By 2025, Boulder will be a zero waste community where residents, business owners, employees and visitors reduce the waste they generate and then reuse, recycle and compost at least 85 percent of what they throw away.

-• Implement the Universal Zero Waste Ordinance, requiring all property owners to provide recycling and compost collection services and requiring businesses to use these services. • Expand business assistance and advising. • Negotiate with local partners to provide cost-effective and convenient composting operations for all area organics haulers. • Support state legislative efforts to encourage recycling and reuse.
+- Continue to enforce the Universal Zero Waste Ordinance, requiring all property owners to provide recycling and compost collection services and requiring businesses to use these services.

 Next one to three years